riggs9162/helix/docs/manual/creating-classes.md

     -- If the character doesn't exist, cancel the function. if ( !char ) then return end

-    -- Set the character's model to a Combine Soldier. char:SetModel("models/combine_soldier.mdl")
+    -- Set the character's model to a Overwatch Soldier. char:SetModel("models/combine_soldier.mdl")

     -- Set the character's skin data to 0.